ishraq10199/Typing-Tutor-in-C/README.md

 \>Student gets the compiled executable

-\>Types out words and can redo it as many times as he/she likes
+\>Types out words and can redo it as many times as they like

 \>Results are generated based on the student's capabilities